Herb Schumann: Cook County Board of Commissioners

 From 1990 through 2002, Shumann served as Cook County commissioner.
 He was appointed in 1990 as a member from suburban Cook County, filling the vacancy left by the death in office of Harold Tyrrell.
 He was reelected in 1990.
 In 1994, when the board switched to single-member districts, he was elected to represent the 17th district.
 He was subsequently reelected in 1998.
 In 2002 he lost reelection in the Republican primary to Elizabeth Ann Doody Gorman.
 During his campaign against Gorman, he had criticized her connections with Edward Vrdolyak, while she criticized him for "voting with" board president John Stroger.

 In 1991, he and president of the Cook County Board of Commissioners Richard Phelan proposed a plan to levy a tax on non-hazardous solid waste accepted by landfill operators.

 In 1992, he and three other Republican suburban Cook County commissioners filed a lawsuit to stop board president Richard Phelan's executive order to allow elective abortions at county hospitals.

 He and Maria Pappas were the only two members to vote against the districting map adopted when the Board of Commissioners switched to single-member districts in 1994.

 During part of his tenure, he chaired the board's environment committee.

 Ahead of the 1993 township elections in Palos Township, he partnered with some Democrats to form the Palos Township Independent Party.
 The party would, in the following years, see success in township elections.

+In the mid-1990s, Schumann was critical towards the expense of county's purchase and renovation of the Brunswick Building to serve as a new location for county offices.

 During part of his tenure on the Cook County Board of Commissioners, he served as a member of the Northeastern Illinois Planning Commission appointed by the County Board.
 This included serving as the commission's president.

 Later career

 After losing his seat, he began working many years as a finance director under president of the Cook County Board of Commissioners John Stroger and his successors Bobbie L. Steele and Todd Stroger.

 Schumann worked as a property tax analyst employed by the Cook County Board of Review.

 Schumann served on the Palos Lions Cal Sag Watershed Council.

 In 2014, Schumann ran unsuccessfully for a seat on the Water Reclamation District of Greater Chicago board.

-In 2016, Schumann ran unsuccessfully for the seat on the Water Reclamation District of Greater Chicago board vacated when Patrick Daley Thompson resigned to assume office as a Chicago alderman.
+In 2016, Schumann ran unsuccessfully as the Republican nominee for the seat on the Water Reclamation District of Greater Chicago board vacated when Patrick Daley Thompson resigned to assume office as a Chicago alderman.
 The seat had been filled with an interim appointment by Governor Bruce Rauner of Republican David J. Walsh, however Walsh did not seek reelection and Schumann had won the Republican nomination unopposed.
 He received the endorsements of the Chicago Sun-Times and Chicago Tribune in the general election.